fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 In summary, instance *variables* keep track of __state__, and instance *methods* expose __behavior__ for objects.
 State *sets or determines the attributes* of an object.
 We can think of the _instance variables themselves_ as the __attributes__ (which are shared by __all objects__ of that class) and the *actual objects* referenced by those instance variables as the _state_ (which is specific to each object).

-The __attributes__ (i.e. remember that these need to be accessible by getter/setter methods) of the objects of a class are shared by all objects of the class, and are defined by the instance variables defined by the class.
-Instance variable __values__ for each individual object keep track of the unique __state__ of each object of a class and are unique to each individual object.

 ### Attributes versus State
 Another useful mental model is that classes don't define instance variables, they _define attributes_ (since attributes are getter/setter methods that can be inherited).
 Note that the instance name and variable __behind__ the attribute are not inherited - these are defined when an object is instantiated from the class and are unique to each object.

+An *attribute* is an instance variable __name and value__.
+More specifically, an attribute __must be accessible outside the methods defined by the class__; this means you need either a getter or setter method, or both.
+You can't access variables (local or instance) outside of a class, but you can access the attributes by using the getter and/or setter.

+If you don't have a getter or setter method, you only have an instance variable and a value (and __not an attribute__), which still contributes to state.
+An attribute's getter and setter methods will be inherited by a superclass, but the __instance variable name and value behind the attribute do not participate in inheritance__.

 An *instance variable* is __named by the class__, but each object created from the class __creates its own copy of the instance variable__, and its _value_ contributes to the overall *state* of the object.

 All Ruby objects have a set of instance variables.
 These are __not defined by the object's class__ - they are simply __created when a value is assigned to them__ (i.e. on object instantiation).
 Because instance variables are not defined by a class, they are _unrelated_ to subclassing and the inheritance mechanism.

-With this definition, note that __the instance variable is actually not part of the class__; therefore, it can't be inherited.
+The reason that they sometimes appear to be inherited is that instance variables are _created by the methods that first assign values to them_, and __those methods are often inherited__ or chained (i.e. getter and setter methods).
 The class does know about the name (we can say instance variables are *named* by the class), but the class is merely using that name as a handle for the value it contains.

-Ruby's instance variables are __not inherited__ and have nothing to do with the inheritance mechanism.
-The reason that they sometimes appear to be inherited is that instance variables are _created by the methods that first assign values to them_, and __those methods are often inherited__ or chained (i.e. getter and setter methods).

-An *attribute* is an instance variable __name and value__.
-More specifically, an attribute __must be accessible outside the methods defined by the class__; this means you need either a getter or setter method, or both.
-You can't access variables (local or instance) outside of a class, but you can access the attributes by using the getter and/or setter.

-If you don't have a getter or setter method, you only have an instance variable and a value (and __not an attribute__), which still contributes to state.
-An attribute's getter and setter methods will be inherited by a superclass, but the __instance variable name and value behind the attribute do not participate in inheritance__.

 Every object has state.
 State is the *collection of all initialised instance variables and their values defined for an object*.
 Since state is part of the *object*, not the class, state is __not inherited__.